-What is it?
 A beautifully harrowing tale everyone should experience, The Walking Dead is an adventure game that plays out like an interactive TV show.
 You play Lee, a convicted criminal who’s about to go through the toughest period of his life as he’s thrown into a zombie apocalypse rather than a prison cell.
 It’s violent, shocking, and touching on a moment-to-moment basis.

-Why is it great for laptops?
 Thanks to its emphasis on story, a lot of The Walking Dead is watching and listening to characters talk and reason with each other.
 The more action-orientated sections only require a few stabs at the Q or E key to complete, making controlling Lee on a laptop surprisingly easy.
 Its comic-book visuals also keep hardware requirements very low, so most modern laptops should be up to the job of running it without issue.

 The Binding of Isaac: Rebirth

 If you’re looking for a game to occupy your time while you’re traveling, The Binding of Isaac will keep you busy for hundreds of hours completing runs that are different every time.
 You play as Isaac, escaping from a biblical sacrifice through the basement of his home, traversing randomly generated dungeons, and picking up items and power-ups along the way.
 The pixel art isn’t demanding on your machine, but might be a little hard on your stomach if you’re squeamish – The Binding of Isaac doesn’t shy away from the gory and macabre.
 Good news for laptop gamers, though – you don’t even need a mouse to play.
 Movement and combat are controlled solely by the keyboard, making it an ideal game to play on your laptop.